Aundrea Fimbres: 2013–2014: Danity Kane reunion and retirement from entertainment industry

-On May 16, 2014, on the first night of their #NOFilterTour at The Fillmore in San Francisco after performing several songs with Danity Kane, Fimbres announced that she would be leaving the group at the end of their tour, and Aubrey O'Day, Shannon Bex, and Dawn Richard would be continuing on as a trio.
+On May 16, 2014, on the first night of their #NOFilterTour at The Fillmore in San Francisco after performing several songs with Danity Kane, Fimbres announced that she would be leaving the group at the end of their tour in desire for engagement and focus on her new family and Aubrey O'Day, Shannon Bex, and Dawn Richard would be continuing on as a trio.

 Guest appearances

 Fimbres' sings in a song called "Dip With You" on Baby Bash's album, Cyclone.
 She also appeared as Dorothy in Oz: The Musical, alongside Nathaniel Flatt of V-Factory, from December 4–13, 2009.
 On December 30, 2010, a snippet of the O'Day and Fimbres' collaboration, "Ego Trip", was leaked on the Internet, but the track was never finished.

 On March 11, 2011, Fimbres made an appearance on O'Day's reality show, All About Aubrey, where they recorded a song titled "Ego Trip" for O'Day's solo album to be released in 2011, although their single was never released.
 In the episode, according to O'Day, Fimbres drops out of a show she would do with O'Day, telling O'Day that she did not want to be in the business anymore.

 In 2015, Fimbres appeared on her former band member Dawn Richard's third studio album Blackheart on a song entitled "Phoenix".
 The record was previously written and recorded for their then-upcoming album DK3 but soon after completion Danity Kane reportedly passed on the song.
 Richard has stated that she was about to sell the record to another artist when Aundrea convinced Richard to not only keep the record for her album Blackheart but also keep Fimbres' verse on the song because they had both always loved the song from the beginning.